szermatt/mistty/docs/source/usage.rst

   .. index::
      pair: command; mistty-create
+     pair: variable; mistty-shell-command
      pair: variable; explicit-shell-file-name
      pair: variable; shell-file-name

   - :kbd:`M-x mistty-create` launches a new interactive shell in a MisTTY buffer.
-The shell that is launched is the one that's configured on :kbd:`M-x configure-option explicit-shell-file-name`
+The shell that is launched is the one that's configured on :kbd:`M-x configure-option mistty-shell-command`

-    If :code:`explicit-shell-file-name` is unset, MisTTY falls back to :code:`shell-file-name`, then the environment variables
+    If :code:`mistty-shell-command` is not set, MisTTY falls back to :code:`explicit-shell-file-name`, :code:`shell-file-name`, then
-    :envvar:`ESHELL` and :envvar:`SHELL`.
+    the environment variables :envvar:`ESHELL` and :envvar:`SHELL`.

     :kbd:`M-x customize-option display-comint-buffer-action` lets you
     configure how the buffer is displayed.